Introduction to Online Control: Quantitative Definitions

-Consider a linear time-invariant system given by the transformations $({A,B})$.
-We have already remarked that this system is called stabilizable, according to the classical, noise-free definition, if and only if there exists $K$ such that the condition $\rho({A + BK}) < 1$ holds.
+Consider a linear time-invariant system given by the pair $({A},{B})$.
+We have already remarked that this system is classically stabilizable if and only if there exists a matrix \(K\) such that \(\rho(A+BK)<1\).

-A stronger quantitative property can be obtained as follows, and it is in fact implied from BIBO stabilizability as defined in Definition \ref{def:gamma-stabilizing}.
-The proof of this fact is left as exercise \ref{exer:bibo-implies-exp-convergence}. \begin{lemma} Consider a linear controller ${K}$ for the LTI system $({A,B})$.
-If there exists $\kappa>0$ and $\delta\in [0,1)$ such that the matrix ${A+BK}$ admits the following inequality for all $t$, then $K$ is a $\gamma$-stabilizing controller for $(A,B)$. \end{lemma} \begin{proof} Let ${\tilde{K} = A+BK}$.
-By unrolling the dynamics equation we have that
+A stronger quantitative property can be obtained as follows, and in fact it is implied by BIBO stabilizability as defined in Definition \ref{def:gamma-stabilizing}.
+The proof of this fact is left as Exercise \ref{exer:bibo-implies-exp-convergence}.